Cat and Dog Surgeries in St. John

-At Coyne Veterinary Center in St. John, we offer a diverse range of cat and dog surgery services to accommodate our patients’ diverse needs.
+At Coyne Veterinary Center in St. John, we offer a diverse range of cat and dog surgeries to accommodate our patients’ diverse needs.
 Whether your pet needs a routine spay and neuter to prevent future health problems or repair to a broken bone, our facility is well-equipped to perform the necessary procedures.

 Since pet surgery is by nature an invasive treatment, all patients must be placed under general anesthesia.
 We understand if you have concerns about the process, and will be glad to answer your questions.
 Furthermore, we can go over all of our safety protocols so you can be assured that your pet will be kept safe.
 Call us today at (219) 627-3246.

 The Surgical Services We Offer

-We can perform many different surgeries to restore our patients’ health and improve their wellbeing.
+We can perform many different cat and dog surgeries to restore our patients’ health and improve their wellbeing.
 These include, but are not limited to:

 - Mass removal